Remote magnon-phonon entanglement in the waveguide-magnomechanics: Numerical results about remote magnon-phonon entanglement

-In Fig.~\ref{MPent}(a), the dynamical generation of remote bipartite magnon-phonon entanglement, denoted by $E_{m_2|b_1}(t)$, is illustrated for various values of the magnomechanical coupling strength $g$ and traveling phase $\varphi$.
+Based on the CM dynamics in Eq.~\eqref{cmvt} and the definition of LN in Eq.~\eqref{lognegayivity}, the two-mode entanglement can be evaluated numerically, with the results presented in Fig.~\ref{MPent}.
+In Fig.~\ref{MPent}(a), the dynamical generation process of remote bipartite magnon-phonon entanglement, denoted by $E_{m_2|b_1}(t)$, is illustrated for various values of the magnomechanical coupling strength $g$ and traveling phase $\varphi$.
 It is observed that, irrespective of the values of $g$ and $\varphi$, the LN $E_{m_2|b_1}$ gradually converges to a steady value over time, signifying the establishment of stable entanglement within the two modes $m_2$ and $b_1$.
-To examine the impact of parameters on entanglement generation, the LN $E_{m_2|b_1}(\tau)$ at $\tau=2~\mu$s is shown in Figs.~\ref{MPent}(b)-(e).
-As seen in Fig.~\ref{MPent}(b), for a fixed $g$, $E_{m_2|b_1}(\tau)$ is maximized at $\varphi=\pi$, corresponding to purely dissipative coupling.
-This exceeds the values at $\varphi=3\pi/4$ (mixed dissipative and coherent coupling) and $\varphi=\pi/2$ (purely coherent coupling).
-Additionally, for $\varphi=\pi/2$, $E_{m_2|b_1}(\tau)$ increases with coupling strength $g$, whereas for $\varphi=\pi$, an optimal coupling range of $1.9~\text{MHz}\leq g/2\pi\leq 2.3$ MHz produces a higher LN.
-Fig.~\ref{MPent}(c) presents similar behavior, at a fixed temperature, the LN reaches its maximum for $\varphi=\pi$, an intermediate value for $\varphi=3\pi/4$, and its minimum for $\varphi=\pi/2$.
-Notably, the system at $\varphi=\pi$ exhibits more resilient to thermal noise, with $E_{m_2|b_1}(\tau)\approx 0.04$ even at $T=200$ mK, while the LNs for $\varphi=\pi/2$ and $\varphi=3\pi/4$ vanishes at lower temperatures.
+Furthermore, for $\varphi=\pi/2$ (blue solid line), which corresponds to purely coherent coupling, the steady-state entanglement increases noticeably with increasing $g$, taking values of $0.077$, $0.099$, and $0.114$, respectively.
+In contrast, for $\varphi=\pi$ (purple dash-dotted line), corresponding to purely dissipative coupling, the LNs are $0.229$, $0.229$, and $0.221$, respectively, showing only negligible variation with $g$.
+Notably, the entanglement for $\varphi=\pi$ remains consistently stronger than that for $\varphi=\pi/2$ across all values of $g$.